Preserving a Seldom Told Part of Canada’s History

 We erect this monument to remember them.
 September, 1989″

-2021’s annual ceremony will be held over Zoom and is free for anyone to attend.
+2024’s annual ceremony will be held at the memorial and is free for anyone to attend.
 You can find event registration information here.
 The Toronto Railway Museum (TRM) is proud to participate in this annual Canada Day tradition.
 TRM is committed to telling the stories of the railways, and welcoming conversations of its varied experiences through its lecture series, exhibits and integrated programming.
 TRM’s mission is to learn from the past to make the future better.